 Transport in Croatia with a rental car/own car

 Another popular way to get from one place to another in Croatia is by car.
-During our last visit, we traveled from Germany with our own car (approx. 12 hours drive).
+During our last visit, we traveled from Germany in our own car (approx. 12 hours drive).

 You can also travel by plane/train and just take a car from there.
 You can either look for good offers on-site or rent a car online beforehand.
 If you don’t have a lot of time on-site, you should decide in advance for a car that only has to be picked up.